munificent/craftinginterpreters/book/parsing-expressions.md

 the current token alone.
 The `match()` method is defined in terms of two more fundamental operations.

-^code check

 The `check()` method returns `true` if the current token is of the given type.
 Unlike `match()`, it never consumes the token, it only looks at it.

+^code check

+The `advance()` method consumes the current token and returns it, similar to how our scanner's corresponding method crawled through characters.

 ^code advance

-The `advance()` method consumes the current token and returns it, similar to how our scanner's corresponding method crawled through characters.

 These methods bottom out on the last handful of primitive operations.

 ^code utils

-`isAtEnd()` checks if we've run out of tokens to parse. `peek()` returns the current token we have yet to consume and `previous()` returns the most recently consumed token.
+`isAtEnd()` checks if we've run out of tokens to parse. `peek()` returns the current token we have yet to consume, and `previous()` returns the most recently consumed token.
 The latter makes it easier to use `match()` and then access the just-matched token.